 • Many beginning students share the popular view of yoga in our culture as the cultivation of flexibility.
 Frame physical practice as a movement towards balance and integrity.
 For some students this will mean working on strength and stamina; for others it will mean focusing on loosening restrictions in fascia and muscle.
 This approach will also serve your stiffer students, who may feel that they are ‘bad’ at yoga because they are not flexible.

-• Guide hypermobile students to release (micro-bend) the insides of their elbows and the backs of their knees so that they are not supporting themselves by ‘hanging’ in their joints.
+• Guide hypermobile students to release (micro-bend) the insides of their elbows and the backs of their knees so that they are using postural muscles to support themselves rather than ‘hanging’ in their joints.

-• If you are familiar with spirals, use them to guide alignment – as far as I can tell, it is impossible to spiral and hyper-extend knees and elbows.
+• If you are familiar with spirals, use them to guide alignment – as far as I can tell, it is impossible to both spiral and hyper-extend knees / elbows at the same time.

-• Guide students to draw their limbs into the sockets rather than pulling them out.
-The general principle is to draw back into the centre rather than extending to the extremities.
+• Guide students to draw their limbs gently into the sockets rather than pulling them out, and to feel into the spaces for movement within the joint.
+The general principle is to relate back to the centre rather than pulling towards the extremities.
 If you teach a vinyasa style, bandhas are key here – and generally very helpful for hypermobile people.

 • In a hypermobile body, overworked and very flexible muscles often compensate for tight, contracted ones.
-Look out for this and suggest ways in which the student might rebalance, by stretching the tight places and strengthening the over-extended ones.
+Look out for this and suggest ways in which the student might rebalance, by stretching or letting go in the tight places and strengthening the over-extended ones.

 • Hypermobile people, by definition, have difficulties with proprioception, the ability to sense 1) the position of one’s own body in space, 2) the orientation of one body part to another, 3) the range of movement in a body part, 4) the degree of effort involved in carrying out a movement, and 5) which muscles need to be switched on and which switched off in order for a movement to be made in the most economical way.
-At the same time, many hypermobile people (particularly those who are also autistic) also have heightened interoception – awareness of stimuli arising within the body – and so may be receiving an overload of other sensory information.
+At the same time, many hypermobile people (particularly those – a significant number of us – who are autistic too) also have heightened interoception – awareness of stimuli arising within the body – and so may be receiving an overload of other sensory information.
 Be mindful of the potential for labelling sensation-sensitive students as hypochondriac or self-dramatising because they are registering somatic experience in a range that for the teacher is under the radar.

 • Educate students about edge as a range of possibilities.
 Because of the limitations in their proprioceptive ability, hypermobile people may need guidance to be able to feel the softer edges on the spectrum.
 If a hypermobile student consistently chooses a hard edge, be aware that this may be because it’s the only edge they can feel, rather than concluding that they are an aggressive practitioner.